 March 19, 2018 changed my life.
 It was a beautiful spring day driving home on Highway 101 near the California Coast.
 I saw a truck up ahead entering the freeway.
 Then I saw break lights.
-I realized he was having trouble getting on the freeway and I thought about how it was a bad onramp.
-I didn't feel too concerned because I thought the cars would figure it out and I was far enough back.
+I realized he was having trouble getting on the freeway, and I thought about how it was a bad onramp.
+I didn't feel too concerned because I thought the cars would figure it out, and I was far enough back.
 Suddenly, a red car slammed into the truck and came crossing over into my lane.
-I slammed on my breaks and gripped the steering wheel.
+I slammed on my brakes and gripped the steering wheel.
 I heard myself say, "We're going to crash...Please let us be okay."
-Once my car was hit and I felt the car start to spin, I closed my eyes.
+Once my car was hit, and I felt the car start to spin, I closed my eyes.
 I breathed in and out.
 Everything seemed to be in slow motion.
 I hear this is pretty typical.

 Even though I knew I might die, I didn't feel afraid; I felt completely calm.
 It was just like when I sit quietly in my living room breathing in and out looking at the big redwood tree outside my window.

 Spinning in my car on the freeway, I felt a space around me, like a pillow of air surrounding me.
 It was as though in that energy of space I was completely safe.
 Peace enveloped me.